 This is a multi-day camping trail that requires you to arrange livery service to drive you back to your starting place and car.
 Here’s the park service’s brochure on the trail.
 Here’s a National Geographic report on a trip on the waterway.

 The national park authorizes these guides to provide tours in the park.

 More about visiting Everglades National Park

-- Admission has been increased at Everglades National Park and is $30 per car starting in 2019, with a pass good for seven days.
+- Admission has been increased at Everglades National Park and is $30 per car starting in 2019 and $35 in 2020, with a pass good for seven days.
 (As soon as you turn 62, get a senior pass.
 For $80, it offers lifetime admission.
 Also: Take advantage of these free days in national parks.)
 You do not have to pay admission, however, to launch at the Turner River or the Gulf Coast Visitor Center.
 You do pay admission at Shark Valley and the Homestead entrances.

 - FREE admission to the park is available on winter weekends if you take the Homestead national parks trolley system.
 Here are details.
 (Unfortunately, the trolley will not take you to a location where you can kayak.)

 - Shark Valley entrance, with its 15 mile trail and trams ride